News and Events

 Democracy and Governance Career Panel, 28th October- Considered the “state of the field” against the backdrop of the wider question of US foreign engagement and the challenge of democracy assistance after the US withdrawal from Afghanistan.

-Democracy Promoter, Come Home, 21st April, 12pm- A panel discussion highlighting how international experience informs the work of democracy reform and revitalization in the United States
+Democracy Promoter, Come Home, 21st April, 12pm- A panel discussion highlighting how international experience informs the work of democratic reform and revitalization in the United States

 Georgetown Town Hall: How Can We Turn Back the Hands of the Doomsday Clock?
 The D&G program is pleased to co-sponsor a special event featuring former UN Secretary-General Ban Ki-moon, former Irish President and UN High Commissioner for Human Rights Mary Robinson, former Governor of California Jerry Brown, and the President and CEO of The Bulletin of the Atomic Scientists Rachel Bronson.
 Thursday, January 23rd, 2021 4:00pm